ncatlab/nlab-content/pages/4/7/5/5/15574/content.md

 * Aufhebung is a _pervasive_ concept: although Lawvere proposes only mathematical definitions for two terms of Hegel's logic, namely _unity of opposites_ and _Aufhebung_, these are in fact the key terms and go already far in a reconstruction of the whole edifice!

-* Aufhebung unites _determinatedness_ with annihilation of being.
+* Aufhebung unites _determinateness_ with annihilation of being.
 These recur at the mathematical level as the correspondance between being-being a sheave, annihilation -being the adjoint opposite of sheaf (anti-sheaf), and the determination of Aufhebung as being the least (=the Leibnizian best) level of being simultaneously a sheaf and an anti-sheaf.

 ##Lawvere's path to _Aufhebung_